Capital Group Global Developed Equity

 Mandate overview

-In a quarter where market volatility continued, global equities returns were positive and the mandate outpaced its benchmark, the MSCI World Index.
-Strong stock selection was the primary driver of relative results during the quarter.
+In a quarter where global equities delivered positive returns, the mandate also advanced but trailed its benchmark, the MSCI World Index.
+Sector positioning and stock selection were the primary drivers of relative underperformance.

 Performance contributors